Brhsoftco/2020DigitalStudyGuide/README.md

 <ol>- HTTPS: HyperText Transfer Protocol Secure is an extension of HTTP used for secure communication over networks.
 HTTPS is encrypted using TLS (Transport Layer Security).
 You can tell when your browser is communicating over HTTPS by the green lock icon in the address bar of most browsers.
 Most browsers also display a warning to the user when visiting a site that contains a mixture of encrypted and unencrypted content.</ol>

-<ol>- TCP: Transmission Control Protocol is a standard that defines how to establish and maintain a network conversation through which application programs can exchange data.</ol>
+<ol>- TCP: Transmission Control Protocol is a standard that defines how to establish and maintain a network conversation through which application programs can exchange data.
+It is the main transmission medium of the internet protocol, and aims to ensure minimal packet loss.
+It achieves this via confirmation and timeout periods from the client to the server and back again.
+If a packet is determined as lost, the server simply resends it and confirms again if the coient received the data; failure to receieve the packet too many times causes a socket connection termination by the server.</ol>

 <ol>- IP: Internet Protocol is the principal communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.
 Its routing function enables internetworking, and essentially establishes the Internet.

 IP has the task of delivering packets from the source host to the destination host solely based on the IP addresses in the packet headers.
 For this purpose, IP defines packet structures that encapsulate the data to be delivered.
 It also defines addressing methods that are used to label the datagram with source and destination information.</ol>